0x1Avram/vba_imphash/README.md

 sudo apt update
 sudo apt install p7zip-full
 ```
-After this you need to be able to run the '7z' command from the terminal.
+After this step you need to be able to run the '7z' command from the terminal.

 2) Clone project
 ```